 (1 Thessalonians 5:11)

 Service to others is an essential part of the message of our Catholic faith.
 Students in all grades are encouraged to participate in various opportunities throughout the school year.
 Our Catholic values are evident in the daily life of our school community and lead our students to a greater awareness of their responsibility to serve the needs of others.
 Some examples of all school service projects are listed below:

 On the first Friday of every month during spirit wear day students bring a canned/boxed food donation for the food pantry.

-Feeding America Peanut Butter and Jelly Challenge (February 2017): During the month of February Wauwatosa Catholic school students donated 261 pounds of peanut butter and jelly!
-Several students were able to drop off the food donations with Mrs. Heidi Hernandez.
+Feeding America Peanut Butter and Jelly Challenge: During the month of February Wauwatosa Catholic school students donated 261 pounds of peanut butter and jelly!
+Several students were able to drop off the food donations with the Principal.

-Candy Drive for the Ronald McDonald House (November 2-6, 2015): Wauwatosa Catholic School hosted a Halloween candy drive to benefit our local Ronald McDonald House.
+Candy Drive for the Ronald McDonald House: Wauwatosa Catholic School hosted a Halloween candy drive to benefit our local Ronald McDonald House.
 The candy was delivered to Wauwatosa's Ronald McDonald House for distribution to its guest families.

 Christmas and Easter Cards for the Homebound

-Safe Water for Life and Dignity: Wauwatosa Catholic School students participated in activities that addressed the need for safe water May 13-17, 2013.
+Safe Water for Life and Dignity: Wauwatosa Catholic School students participated in activities that addressed the need for safe water.
 Funds were also collected to support the building of wells through the "Safe Water for Life and Dignity" (SWLD).